Principal U.S. Mega-Cap Multi-Factor Index ETF (NASDAQ:USMC) Sees Large Growth in Short Interest

-Principal U.S. Mega-Cap Multi-Factor Index ETF (NASDAQ:USMC) was the target of a large growth in short interest in the month of February.
-As of February 28th, there was short interest totalling 79,400 shares, a growth of 81.3% from the February 13th total of 43,800 shares.
-Based on an average daily trading volume, of 80,100 shares, the short-interest ratio is currently 1.0 days.
+Principal U.S. Mega-Cap Multi-Factor Index ETF (NASDAQ:USMC) saw a large increase in short interest during the month of July.
+As of July 31st, there was short interest totalling 25,400 shares, an increase of 161.9% from the July 15th total of 9,700 shares.
+Based on an average daily trading volume, of 71,900 shares, the days-to-cover ratio is currently 0.4 days.

-Hedge funds and other institutional investors have recently bought and sold shares of the company.
-Cambridge Investment Research Advisors Inc. boosted its holdings in shares of Principal U.S. Mega-Cap Multi-Factor Index ETF by 6.4% in the 2nd quarter.
-Cambridge Investment Research Advisors Inc. now owns 18,485 shares of the company’s stock valued at $555,000 after buying an additional 1,104 shares during the period.
-Envestnet Asset Management Inc. lifted its position in Principal U.S. Mega-Cap Multi-Factor Index ETF by 11.3% in the 2nd quarter.
-Envestnet Asset Management Inc. now owns 270,974 shares of the company’s stock valued at $8,143,000 after purchasing an additional 27,593 shares during the last quarter.
-Advisor Group Holdings Inc. bought a new stake in Principal U.S. Mega-Cap Multi-Factor Index ETF in the 1st quarter valued at about $458,000.
-Principal Financial Group Inc. lifted its position in Principal U.S. Mega-Cap Multi-Factor Index ETF by 33.9% in the 1st quarter.
-Principal Financial Group Inc. now owns 247,401 shares of the company’s stock valued at $6,413,000 after purchasing an additional 62,699 shares during the last quarter.
-Finally, Sheets Smith Wealth Management lifted its position in Principal U.S. Mega-Cap Multi-Factor Index ETF by 14.1% in the 2nd quarter.
-Sheets Smith Wealth Management now owns 83,997 shares of the company’s stock valued at $2,524,000 after purchasing an additional 10,356 shares during the last quarter.
+Institutional investors and hedge funds have recently made changes to their positions in the stock.
+UBS Group AG lifted its stake in Principal U.S. Mega-Cap Multi-Factor Index ETF by 1,169.1% during the second quarter.
+UBS Group AG now owns 4,188 shares of the company’s stock worth $126,000 after purchasing an additional 3,858 shares during the last quarter.
+Cambridge Investment Research Advisors Inc. acquired a new stake in Principal U.S. Mega-Cap Multi-Factor Index ETF in the first quarter worth $451,000.
+Advisor Group Holdings Inc. acquired a new stake in Principal U.S. Mega-Cap Multi-Factor Index ETF in the first quarter worth $458,000.
+Commonwealth Equity Services LLC increased its position in Principal U.S. Mega-Cap Multi-Factor Index ETF by 9.6% in the second quarter.
+Commonwealth Equity Services LLC now owns 25,282 shares of the company’s stock worth $759,000 after buying an additional 2,219 shares during the period.
+Finally, Cornerstone Wealth Management LLC increased its position in Principal U.S. Mega-Cap Multi-Factor Index ETF by 5.5% in the first quarter.
+Cornerstone Wealth Management LLC now owns 54,768 shares of the company’s stock worth $1,420,000 after buying an additional 2,839 shares during the period.

 Receive News & Ratings for Principal U.S. Mega-Cap Multi-Factor Index ETF Daily - Enter your email address below to receive a concise daily summary of the latest news and analysts' ratings for Principal U.S. Mega-Cap Multi-Factor Index ETF and related companies with MarketBeat.com's FREE daily email newsletter.